 (xviii) Targets And Avatars: a quick recap of how to define a Target and some examples; some uses of Avatars for those in Marketing related roles.

 (xix) Preparing for a Product Launch Meeting?
 It’s a big burden that brings risks –but also excitement and many possibilities.
 Some tips are here:

-(xx) Been asked to calculate the Size of a Market or Category?
-There are 2 common methods- this should help.
+(xx) Have you been asked to calculate the Size of a Market or Category?
+You have 2 methods; here are some tips: